Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

-This paper is especially relevant for anyone working in a primary care and integrated care setting or for a primary health organisation, including general practitioners, physiotherapists, practice nurses, other primary care nurses, pharmacists, primary care managers & administrators and social workers.
-PRHC 703 introduces the theory of complexity and systems thinking and how this informs strategy and governance, leadership and teamworking and how to successfully implement change.
-This is an applied paper and asks students to actively work on a project in their workplace.
+This paper is especially relevant for anyone working in a primary care and integrated care setting or organisation, including general practitioners, physiotherapists, practice nurses, other primary care nurses, pharmacists, primary care managers & administrators, and social workers.
+PRHC703 introduces the theory of systems thinking and how this informs strategy, leadership, and teamworking, and how to successfully implement change.
 It assumes experience working in the current primary health care sector in New Zealand and builds on that experience with a strong interprofessional focus.

 |Paper title||Strategy and Leadership in Primary Health Care|